Dirichlet moment tensors and the correspondence between admixture and mixture of product models: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Dr. Yun Wei (UT Dallas) for constructive comments that helped to improve the presentation of the paper and to Dr. Viet Cuong Do (VNU) for helpful algebraic references in the early stage of the project.
+We are grateful to Dr. Yun Wei (University of Texas at Dallas) for many constructive comments and discussions that helped improve the paper, and for pointing out many typos.
+Dat Do is grateful to Dr. Yun Wei for discussing Lemma A.8 in~\cite{wei2023minimum} (arXiv v1) and bringing up reference \cite{vandermeulen2019operator}.
+We thank Dr. Viet Cuong Do (Vietnam National University) for helpful discussions on algebraic geometry and for providing us with many important algebra references.
 This research was supported in part by the National Science Foundation, via grants DMS-2015361 (XLN), DMS-2052653 (JT), the National Institute of General Medical Sciences of the NIH under award number R35GM151145, and a research gift from Wells Fargo (XLN).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

 \begin{appendix}